ivmakk/translate-book-gpt/README.md

 - `ANTHROPIC_API_KEY`: Your Anthropic API key.
 Required when using Anthropic models.

-- `ANTHROPIC_API_KEY`: Your Anthropic API key.
-Skip if not using Anthropic model.
-  - Supported values: Valid Anthropic API key
-  - Default: None

 ## Models Differences

 ### Tokens Usage

-Each model has different token usage, token input/putput limits and pricing.
+Each model has different token usage, token input/output limits and pricing.

 For example, the same content translated by `gpt-4o-mini` and `claude-3-haiku-20240307` shows different token usage: